Huston Smith: Religious practice

-During his career, Smith studied Vedanta (studying under Swami Satprakashananda, founder of the St. Louis Vedanta Center), Zen Buddhism (studying under Goto Zuigan), and Sufism of Islam for more than ten years each.
+During his career, Smith studied Vedanta under Swami Satprakashananda, founder of the Vedanta Society of St. Louis, Zen Buddhism, studying under Goto Zuigan, and Sufism of Islam for more than ten years each.

 As a young man, Smith suddenly turned from traditional Methodist Christianity to mysticism, influenced by the writings of Aldous Huxley and Gerald Heard.
 In 1947, before moving from Denver to St. Louis, Smith set out to meet with Heard.
-Heard responded to Smith's letter, inviting him to his Trabuco College (later donated as the Ramakrishna Monastery) in Trabuco Canyon, Southern California.
+Heard invited him to his Trabuco College (later donated as the Ramakrishna Monastery of the Vedanta Society of Southern California) in Trabuco Canyon, Southern California.
 Heard made arrangements to have Smith meet Huxley.
 Smith recounts in the 2010 documentary Huxley on Huxley meeting Huxley at his desert home.
-Smith was told to look up Swami Satprakashananda of the Vedanta Society once he settled in St. Louis.
-So began Smith's experimentation with meditation and association with the Vedanta Society of the Ramakrishna order.
+Smith was told to look up Swami Satprakashananda of the Vedanta Society of St. Louis once he settled in St. Louis.
+So began Smith's experimentation with meditation and association with the Vedanta Societies of the Ramakrishna Order.
 Smith developed an interest in the Traditionalist School formulated by René Guénon, Frithjof Schuon and Ananda Coomaraswamy.

 Due to his connection with Heard and Huxley, Smith went on to meet Timothy Leary, Richard Alpert (Ram Dass), and others at the Center for Personality Research, where Leary was research professor.
 The group began experimenting with psychedelics and what Smith later called "empirical metaphysics".
 The experience and history of the group are described in Smith's book Cleansing the Doors of Perception.
 During this period, Smith was also part of the Harvard Psilocybin Project, an attempt to raise spiritual awareness through entheogenic plants.
+However, he gave voice to the contrast between himself and Leary when he reminisced about encountering the exile Tim Leary in Switzerland, years later (early 1970s): “he was still a fugitive from lawful society—kicked out of it as he had been kicked out of West Point, Harvard University, and Zihuatanejo.”

 During his tenure at Syracuse University, he was informed by leaders of the Onondaga tribe about the Native American religious traditions and practices, which resulted in an additional chapter in his book on the world's religions.
 In 1990 the Supreme Court ruled that the use of peyote as a religious sacrament by Native Americans was not protected under the US Constitution.
-Smith took up the cause as a noted religion scholar.
+Smith took up the cause as a religion scholar.
 With his help in 1994, Congress passed the American Indian Religious Freedom Act amendment, providing legislative protection to a religious practice that the Supreme Court had decided lacks constitutional protection.

-Smith was a practicing Christian who credited his faith to his missionary parents who had "instilled in me a Christianity that was able to withstand the dominating secular culture of modernity."
+Smith was a practicing Christian, with a Vedantic understanding, who credited his faith to his missionary parents who had "instilled in me a Christianity that was able to withstand the dominating secular culture of modernity".